SIGDAO/.github/profile/README.md

 💡 Vote & Fund for your favourite project & community projects with SIGDAO token, No non-tech investors, No bullshit.
 You have your say!

-💡 Get SIGDAO token by "contributing" or "playing" above dApp Projects, and ["Chatting" in SIGDAO DISCORD community](https://discord.gg/BF8NjfEd4Y)
+💡 Get SIGDAO token by "contributing" or "playing" above dApp Projects, and

-💡 Trade SIGDAO Token at [Signumswap DEX:](https://www.signumswap.com/tokens/5453974739826751020)

 ## SIGDAO TOKEN DISTRIBUTION 🚀🌕🌕